Assi, Manikarnika & Dashashwamedh: List of Important Ghats of Varanasi

 Narad Ghat was constructed by a monastery chief named Dattatreya Svami in the year 1788 and prior to that the Ghat was known as Kuvai Ghat.
-Images of Naradesvara, Atrisvara, Vasukisvara and Dattatreyesvara situated on the upper side of the Ghat.
+Images of Naradesvara, Atrisvara, Vasukisvara, and Dattatreyesvara situated on the upper side of the Ghat.

 The Manasarovara Ghat

-Manasarovar Ghat was built by Raja Mana Singh of Jaipur in the year 1585 and the Ghat was renovated in the year 1805.
+Manasarovar Ghat was built by Raja Man Singh of Jaipur in the year 1585 and the Ghat was renovated in the year 1805.
 The Ghat hosts the shrines of Lord Rama his brother Lakshman and Dattatreya.
 The top of Manasarovar Ghat has a sacred pond which represents the actual Manasarovar Lake situated in Tibet.
-Lake Manasarovar is source of some major Rivers of India like River Indus.
+Lake Manasarovar is the source of some major Rivers of India like River Indus.

 The Kedar Ghat

-The Harishchadra Ghat
+The Harish Chandra Ghat

-Harishchadra Ghat is named after mythological King Harish Chandra who has always spoken truth in his entire life.
+Harish Chandra Ghat is named after mythological King Harish Chandra who has always spoken the truth in his entire life.
 According to Markandeya Purana, King Harishchandra gave away his kingdom, sold his family and agreed to be a slave so that he can fulfill the promise he had made to the Sage Vishwamitra.
 It is during this phase of his life he worked as cremation worker at the Ghats of Varanasi and hence the name Harishchandra Ghat.
 Harishchandra Ghat and Manikarnika Ghat are two Ghats where cremation rituals of Hindus are performed.
 Harishchandra Ghat is sometimes also referred as Adi Manikarnika (” The original cremation ground”).
 The Ghat also has an electric crematorium but burning dead bodies by fire and wood is more preferred by locals.

 The Tulsi Ghat

 The Tulsi Ghat is named after famous Hindi Poet Tulsidas who lived here and wrote the Hindu epic poem Ramcharitmanas.
-The Ghat prior to visit of Tulsidas was known as Lolark Ghat and people used to bath here to get sons and their long life and to get rid of leprosy.
+The Ghat prior to the visit of Tulsidas was known as Lolark Ghat and people used to bath here to get sons and their long life and to get rid of leprosy.
 Pilgrims bath at a pond called Lolark kunda.
-The Ghat was made pucca by Baldeo Das Birala in the year 1941.
+The Ghat was made pucca by Baldeo Das Birla in the year 1941.

 The Assi Ghat

 The Assi Ghat is the southernmost Ghat of Varanasi and this Ghats is mentioned in various sacred books of Hinduism like Matsya Purana, Agni Purana, Kurma Purana and Kashi Khanda.
 According to one mythology Goddess Durga after slaughtering the demons Shumbha and Nishumbha, threw her sword (Khadga) which resulted in the origin of the River Asi, on whose banks this Ghat is situated.
 Assi Ghat is situated very close to the confluence of River Ganges and River Asi.
-Initially the length of Assi Ghat was more than 500m but over a period of time it was divided in many smaller Ghats like Assi, Gangamahal Ghat, Rewan Ghat, Tulsi Ghat and Bhadaini Ghat.
+Initially, the length of Assi Ghat was more than 500m but over a period of time, it was divided into many smaller Ghats like Assi, Gangamahal Ghat, Rewan Ghat, Tulsi Ghat and Bhadaini Ghat.